wonkatin/Python-Geocoder/README-part2.md

 # Make sure to replace [YOUR_API_KEY_HERE] with your actual key, which
 # will look like a bunch of letters and numbers!
 Alternatively, copy the sample
-# API call from Dark Sky dashboard and just remove the coordinates.
+# API call from OpenWeather dashboard and just remove the coordinates.
 API_BASE_URL = "https://api.darksky.net/forecast/[YOUR_API_KEY_HERE]/"

 # Previous code still here.